emqx/emqx-docs/en_US/messaging/mqtt-shared-subscription.md

 ## Try Shared Subscription with MQTT X Client

-The following procedure demonstrates how to form groups for multiple subscribers and make them subscribe to the same topic.
-In this demonstration, you can create one client connection as a publisher and three client connections as subscribers, such as `Subscriber1`, `Subscriber2` and `Subscriber3`.
-The subscribers can be divided into groups `a` and `b`.
-Both groups subscribe to the topic `t/1`.
+The following procedure demonstrates how to form groups for multiple subscribers and share the subscription to the same topic and how subscribers will receive the messages from the shared subscription.

+In this demonstration, you can create one client connection `demo` as a publisher to publish messages on the topic `t/1`.
+Then, you can create three client connections as subscribers, such as `Subscriber1`, `Subscriber2` and `Subscriber3`.
+The subscribers can be divided into groups `a` and `b`, and both groups subscribe to the topic `t/1`.

 1. Start the MQTT X Client.
 Click the **New Connection** to create an MQTT connection named `Demo`.